PX4/PX4-user_guide/en/config/autotune.md

 ## Parameters

+Autotuning can be enabled/disabled via a PX4 aux input channel by setting [FW_AT_MAN_AUX ](../advanced_config/parameter_reference.md#FW_AT_MAN_AUX).
+The selected aux input channel can then be connected to an RC channel to allow the auto-tuner to be controlled via an RC switch which has normal endpoints of ~1000uS when disabled, and at least ~1750uS when enabled.
+The auto tuner will be disabled when the switch is below .5 (on the range manual control setpoint range of of [-1, 1] and enabled when the switch channel is above .5.
+If using an RC aux switch to enable autotuning, make sure to configure [FW_AT_AXES](../advanced_config/parameter_reference.md#FW_AT_AXES) before flight.

 By default MC vehicles land before parameters are applied, while FW vehicles apply the parameters in-air and then test that the controllers work properly.
 This behaviour can be configured using the [MC_AT_APPLY](../advanced_config/parameter_reference.md#MC_AT_APPLY) and [FW_AT_APPLY](../advanced_config/parameter_reference.md#FW_AT_APPLY) parameters respectively: